iris-hep/iris-hep.github.io/_posts/2019-04-26-uprm-ml-hackathon.md

 very useful in a number of career paths and thus there is a great demand for opportunities such as this hackathon.

+Diyaselis Delgado López, a UPRM physics undergraduate student who participated, was surprised and excited about what she learned: "Thanks to this experience, I definitely want to investigate further and use these techniques in everything I can."
+Ricardo González, another physics undergrad at UPRM, also participated in the Hackathon.
+He felt that attending the Hackaton was extremely valuable "because it opened my eyes to a powerful tool that physicists have within our reach.
+Soon I will become a graduate student, and I am now looking for ways to incorporate what I have learned here."

 The hackathon [agenda](https://indico.cern.ch/event/809812/timetable/)
 included talks by UPRM researchers and faculty from the Mathematics, Physics and CS&E departments.
 Topics included covered Statistics, ML techniques and use cases from research activities at UPRM.
-Dr. Sergei Gleyzer, a physicist from University of Florida and convener of ML group at the CMS Experiment at CERN, also participated as a lecturer and facilitator.
+[Dr. Sergei Gleyzer](http://sergeigleyzer.com), a physicist from University of Florida and convener of ML group at the CMS Experiment at CERN, also participated as a lecturer and facilitator.
 The participants were be students from UPRM which were given challenging problem to solve during Hackathon.